Closed Captioning VS Subtitles: Differences & When to Use Them

 What are Subtitles?

-As an increasing amount of cinema and television moves to a more digital medium, the use of subtitles has become more widespread and more essential than ever before.
-Subtitles mean more languages, broader audiences and the capacity for recognition across the world.
-Almost every major video streaming platform aims to enable their use, ideally in a wide variety of languages.
-To exclude them from your content would be to limit your reach.
+As more cinema and television moves to digital streaming, subtitles have become more widespread and more essential than ever.
+Subtitles mean more languages, broader audiences, and recognition across the world.
+Almost every major streaming platform offers subtitle tracks in a variety of languages — leaving them out of your content is leaving viewers on the table.

-By breaking the barriers between languages, subtitles have caused a rise in the consumption of internationally produced content.
-Even in countries that create so much media of their own, foreign movies and tv shows have captured the audience's attention and forced their way into popular culture.
+By breaking the barriers between languages, subtitles have driven the global rise of internationally produced content.
+Even in countries that produce huge volumes of their own media, foreign movies and TV shows have captured audience attention and pushed their way into popular culture.

 What is Closed Captioning?